-If you’re denied Long Term disability insurance benefits by the insurance company, you may be eligible to file a lawsuit in federal court.
+If you’re denied long term disability insurance benefits by the insurance company, you may be eligible to appeal your long term disability case to federal court.
 Litigation is the process of taking legal action or filing a lawsuit to protect your legal rights.

 Unlike an individual disability policy that is governed by state law, federal courts have jurisdiction over all ERISA long term disability cases.
 Policyholders whose benefits have been denied or terminated do not have the right to a jury trial in ERISA cases.
 The federal judge alone will make the decision in an ERISA long term disability lawsuit.

 Note: A lawsuit can be extremely time-consuming.
 That is why it is critical that the disability attorney you choose to represent you does everything possible to resolve your case during the internal administrative appeal process without having to depend on a federal court for a fast resolution of your claim.